sanskrit/raw_etexts/mixed/ebhAratI-sampat/dharmashAstram/nItishAstram/shrIdyAdvivedaH/nItimanjarI.md

  Katyāyana's Sarvānukramaņī also is used by our anthor widely.
 We need not suppose that he has borrowed this from Sāyaṇncārya.
 Nay, he knew it by heart and he has taken care to quote out of it only that much portion which he thought relevant in explaining the Vedic passage under the topic.

  Another work our anthor independently made use of in explaining the Ṛcas is the Kauṣītaki Brāhmaṇa to which he always refers by the general term **'ब्राह्मणम्'** or **'ब्राह्मणे'**.
-Sometimes by this term he has implied the Āraṇyaka text of this [work.](# "Cf. pp. 125, 137, 159 etc.") If Aitareyopaniṣad is named, the general term Upaniṣad indicates **'कौषीतकि'** always.
+Sometimes by this term he has implied the Āraṇyaka text of this work.[^45] If Aitareyopaniṣad is named, the general term Upaniṣad indicates **'कौषीतकि'** always.

+[^45]: "Cf. pp. 125, 137, 159 etc."

 Though Ṣaḍguruśiṣya's Vedārthadipikā is sometimes quoted along with the Bṛhaddevatā, it often has served the purpose ot being a link in the chain of the stories related by our author.
 Thus Vedārthadīpikā is quoted independently on pp. 21, 63, 199, 226, 333, where no legend either in the Vedabhāṣya or in the Bṛhaddevatā. appears.
-Some of them have been met with in the Vedābhāsya too; but our author's source for this should be regarded as the Vedārthadīpīkā and not Sāyaṇācārya; because many times our author names it as [**अनुक्रमणीभाष्य**' ](# "Cf pp. 21.")or[ **षड्गुरुशिष्य **](# "Cf pp. 69, 120.")etc.
+Some of them have been met with in the Vedābhāsya too; but our author's source for this should be regarded as the Vedārthadīpīkā and not Sāyaṇācārya; because many times our author names it as **अनुक्रमणीभाष्य**' [^46]or **षड्गुरुशिष्य **[^47]etc.

+[^46]: "Cf pp. 21."

+[^47]: "Cf pp. 69, 120."

  Next our author's originality is shown in quoting the text of the Ṛk.-prātiśākhya which is his own invention.
 He has largely utilised this text and we meet with its passages from generally all the patalas from the beginning to the end.
 The discussion on metre is very interesting and bears main relation to this text.
 Without the help of this work it is impossible to make out the variations occurring between the Saṁhita and the pada-texts of the Ṛgveda.
 From this work our author has quoted about 150 Sūtras in all.